qmk/qmk_firmware/docs/feature_split_keyboard.md

 Once you have done that, you will want to solder the diode from the 5V pad to the center pad.

-I had to use the 5V pad from the regulator block above as the pads were too small and placed too closely together.
+You may need to use the 5V pad from the regulator block above as the pads were too small and placed too closely together to place the Schottky diode properly.

 ![Teensy++ 2.0](https://cdn.discordapp.com/attachments/440911374571274240/779382993289871360/20201120_082838.jpg)